Shield Icon 100% satisfaction guarantee

 Season Rewards Member exclusive season and event offers

-MR - Bottom - CIRCLE-BROKEN
+MR - GREENWHITE - BOTTOM

 While games continue to advance in terms of graphical fidelity, one thing most developers tend to ignore is optimization.
 Things like minimum system requirements, CPU and RAM usage, and the general support of different types of GPUs are something every gamer wants prioritized, but not every developer keeps in mind.